Analysis of Eargo Inc. (NASDAQ:EAR): Selected Notes - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Aug 16 when Brownie William sold 25,750 shares for $1.32 per share.
 The transaction valued at 34,008 led to the insider holds 166,921 shares of the business.

 Wu David James sold 10,120 shares of EAR for $9,622 on Aug 11.
 The Director now owns 1,542,259 shares after completing the transaction at $0.95 per share.
 On Mar 14, another insider, Richardson Nina, who serves as the Director of the company, sold 3,886 shares for $3.52 each.
 As a result, the insider received 13,679 and left with 0 shares of the company.